 26. Catch the family-oriented Sunday brunch at Cherrywood Coffeehouse, where parents can sip mimosas while the kids get up and bust a move to live music performed by beloved local children’s entertainers.

 27. Cool off underground during the all-ages Adventure Tour at Inner Space Cavern, where kids will delight in uncovering fossils and learning the difference between stalagmites and stalactites in one of Texas’ best-preserved caves.
-Afterwards, search for gemstones in the outdoor mining area.
+Afterwards, search for gemstones in the outdoor mining area or brave the new Saber Tooth tandem zip ride.

 28. Central Market North Lamar is a grocery store and more.
 Grab a healthy snack in the cafe and listen to live music on the sprawling outdoor patio.
 Just steps away is a large playground connected to a park that the kids will love.

-30. Experience a live, virtual theatre class with ZACH Theatre, the longest-running theatre company in the state of Texas.
+30. Experience live, family-friendly shows at ZACH Theatre, the longest-running theatre company in the state of Texas.
 Check out the upcoming classes and summer camps, offering interactive education that's sure to delight your little ones.
+Masks are required.